 Dr. Grégory Ninot is a Professor at the University of Montpellier (France).
-He leads the CEPS Platform, which is dedicated to improving the methodology of behavioral trials.
+He leads the CEPS Platform, which is dedicated to improving the methodology of behavioral and non-pharmalogical trials.
 Dr. Ninot plays a critical coordination role in the development of the quality of these studies in Europe.
-He is involved in several clinical trials testing the efficacy of exercise programs, e-health solutions, psychotherapy or therapeutic education methods mainly in patients with respiratory disease or cancer.
+He is involved in several clinical trials and meta-analyses testing the efficacy of exercise programs, e-health solutions, psychotherapy or disease management education methods mainly in patients with respiratory disease or cancer.
 He has published over one hundred articles and more than a dozen books on the subject.
 He writes a blog to raise public awareness of randomized controlled trials, with the ultimate goal of improving care for chronic disease patients.

 Jean Bourbeau, PhD

-Dr. Jean Bourbeau, respirologist and Associate Professor in the Department of Medicine and Epidemiology & Biostatistics at McGill University, is the director of the Respiratory Epidemiology and Clinical Research Unit (RECRU) and the Pulmonary Rehabilitation Unit at the Montreal Chest Institute of the McGill University Health Centre (MUHC).
-His areas of research and expertise are in COPD, Rehabilitation and Disease and Self-management.
-He has a particular interest in behavioural Randomized Clinical Trials around pulmonary rehabilitation and his work has not only had impact in research but also in clinical practice and the public domain (e.g., Living Well with COPD).
-In addition, Dr. Bourbeau is the director of the COPD axis of the Respiratory Network of the Fonds de la recherche en santé du Quebec (FRSQ), Quebec, Canada.
-He is the president-elect of the Canadian Thoracic Society (CTS) and member on the COPD committee.
-He is also on the executive committee and the chair of the Dissemination & Implementation committee of the Global Initiative for Chronic Obstructive Lung Disease (GOLD).
-Through these networks Dr. Bourbeau will be able provide additional knowledge translation opportunities to advance the work of the network.
+Dr. Jean Bourbeau, Respirologist and Professor in the departments of Medicine and Epidemiology & Biostatistics at McGill University, is the director of the McConnell Centre of Innovative Medicine (CIM) of the Research Institute of the MUHC (RIMUHC) and the Pulmonary Rehabilitation Unit at the Montreal Chest Institute of the McGill University Health Centre (MUHC).
+His areas of research and expertise are in COPD, rehabilitation, and disease self-management.
+He has a particular interest in behavioural Randomized Clinical Trials, including five noteworthy major multicentre RCTs of non-pharmacological interventions building evidence based for use in clinical practice (self-management COPD/FRSQ, home rehabilitation/CIHR, COMET/Airliquid, PHYSACTO/BI, and PROPEL/NHLBI).
+His work has not only had impact in research but also in clinical practice and the public domain (e.g., Living Well with COPD).
+In addition, Dr. Bourbeau chairs the COPD axis of the Health Respiratory Network of the FRQS, and serves on the board of the CTS of which he was past president.
+He is on the scientific committee of the Global Initiative for Chronic Obstructive Lung Disease (GOLD) and leading/co-leading guidelines/position statements in COPD (CTS, Chest, ATS/ERS, and GOLD).
+Through his leadership Dr. Bourbeau will be able provide additional knowledge translation opportunities to advance the work of the IBTNetwork.